Database queries and constraints via lifting problems: Queries as lifting problems

 We call these {\em WHERE-less queries}.

 \begin{definition} Let $S$ be a schema.
 A {\em probe on $S$} is a functor $n\taking R\to S$; the category $R$ is called {\em the result schema for the probe}.
-Given a relational fibration $\pi\taking I\to S$ the probe $n$ is said to {\em set up the lifting problem} In the presence of a relational fibration $\pi$, we may refer to the probe $n$ as {\em a where-less query}.
+Given a discrete opfibration $\pi\taking I\to S$ the probe $n$ is said to {\em set up the lifting problem} In the presence of a discrete opfibration $\pi$, we may refer to the probe $n$ as {\em a where-less query}.
 We define the {\em set of solutions} to the query, denoted $\Gamma(n,\pi)$ as

 \end{definition}